sindresorhus/query-string/readme.md

 Type: `string[]`

-The names of the query parameters to keep or remove depending on the function used.
-All other query parameters will be removed from the URL.
+The names of the query parameters to filter based on the function used.

 #### filter